gotofritz/gotofritz.github.io/src/content/post/2022-09-26-creating-german-grammar-exercises-with-spacy.md

 archived: false
 title: A simple Python app for German grammar exercises, with SpaCy
 tags:
-  - german
+  - German
-  - python
+  - Python
-  - spacy
+  - Spacy
 ---

 ## What I'm trying to do